-Students have the right ...
+Students have the right Students have the responsibility To have free access to their living accommodations.
+To live in a clean and secure environment.
+To expect a regionally competitive price on housing accommodations and/or food service.
+To written/electronic copies of college housing rules and regulations, or individual building policies which govern individual and group behavior.
+To the respect and safety of personal property.
+To study without interruption or interference.
+To be free from unreasonable noise.
+To be free of intimidation or harassment.To express themselves creatively within established guidelines.
+To direct access of staff who provide assistance, guidance, and support as needed.
+To adhere to rules and regulations.
+To comply with reasonable requests made by staff, or university officials.
+To meet expected room and meal plan payment schedules.
+To monitor and accept responsibility for behavior of guests.
+To report violations of rules and regulations to appropriate staff.
+To respect the rights of others, as stated above.
+To participate actively in self-governance.
+To participate in Housing departmental committees as requested.
+To express themselves individually, or by association with groups.
+To participate in conduct proceedings to determine appropriate standards of behavior.
+To contribute positively to the community by participating in educational and developmental activities.

-- To have free access to their living accommodations. - To live in a clean and secure environment. - To expect a regionally competitive price on housing accommodations and/or food service. - To written/electronic copies of college housing rules and regulations, or individual building policies which govern individual and group behavior. - To the respect and safety of personal property. - To study without interruption or interference. - To be free from unreasonable noise. - To be free of intimidation or harassment. - To express themselves creatively within established quidelines. - To expect enforcement of the housing agreement/ contract. - To direct access of staff who provide assistance, guidance, and support as needed. - To host guests, within established guidelines. - To equitable treatment when behavior is in question. - To enjoy individual treatment when behavior is in question. - To enjoy individual freedoms without regard to race, sex, national origin, handicap, age, religion, sexual orientation, or political affiliation. - To participate in student governmental bodies, and Housing departmental committees. - To individual and group educational and developmental opportunities in their living community.
+Students have the right Students have the responsibility To host guests, within established guidelines.
+To equitable treatment when behavior is in question.
+To enjoy individual treatment when behavior is in question.
+To enjoy individual freedoms without regard to race, sex, national origin, handicap, age, religion, sexual orientation, or political affiliation.
+To participate in student governmental bodies, and Housing departmental committees.
+To individual and group educational and developmental opportunities in their living community.
+To keep their room, suite, lounge, townhouse and floor reasonably clean.
+To study and academically succeed to the best of their ability.